aretasg/dockit/README.md

 # Dockit

-Python CLI tool to perform high-throughput molecular docking with multiple targets and ligands using Vina-like engines
+Perform high-throughput molecular docking with multiple targets and ligands using Vina-like engines

 ## Features
 * Molecular docking with multiple target and ligands at the same time
 * Flexible residue declaration support for targets
-* Use other Vina-like engines e.g. [Qvina2](https://qvina.github.io) or [Smina](https://github.com/mwojcikowski/smina)
+* Use other Vina-like engines e.g. [Qvina2/Qvina-W](https://qvina.github.io) or [Smina](https://github.com/mwojcikowski/smina)
-* Energy minimization using [obminimize](https://openbabel.org/wiki/Obminimize) to generate more realistic ligand conformations
+* Optional ligand energy minimization using [obminimize](https://openbabel.org/wiki/Obminimize)
+* Output CSV file with all docking results for all modes for easy access to the docking results
+* Original PDBQT preparation method, as distributed with MGLTools
 * Docker support.
 Run it anywhere!
-* Generates a csv file with all docking results for all modes for easy access to the docking results
-* Uses original PDBQT preparation method, as distributed with MGLTools, to take advantage of the calibration with Vina scoring system

 ## Installation (Docker or Conda)
 ### Docker